JackFino/Monkees-Website/README.md

 -Code tested in the W3C HTML and CSS validation service.
 I also parsed my CSS through https://autoprefixer.github.io/ to ensure it is as semantic and close to intended  function as possible.

+- I used the Web Dev site to run an analysis of my site, the results of which can be seen here. https://lighthouse-dot-webdotdevsite.appspot.com/lh/html?url=https://jackfino.github.io/Monkees-Website/#performance

+Throughout the process of designing my website, I pushed my code onto Github pages on several increments.
+However, as certain aspects of the overall design of the project were altered over time, I don't think the the individual pushes were as clear, frequent nor as uniform as I would have wanted them to be.
+I would attribute this to a somewhat deviated planning process and will be something I will strive to work more closely upon in future development.

--Having deployed the site on Github pages upon completion, I was able to view it as intended in both large desktop viewpoint as well as a variety of mobile screen sizes, which, due to the media queries I implemented in the code rendered nicely as intended in these variations.
+- Having deployed the site on Github pages upon completion, I was able to view it as intended in both large desktop viewpoint as well as a variety of mobile screen sizes, which, due to the media queries I implemented in the code rendered nicely as intended in these iterations.

-The user stories I outlined pertained largely to the
+- The user stories I outlined pertained largely to the functionality of the website and in its ability to provide for the user the necessary functions.

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as: